-With an altitude of 2,160 meters (about 7,087 feet), the South Peak is regarded as the monarch of the mountain because it is the highest peak of Mt.
-Huashan and also the highest peak among the Five Sacred Mountains of China.
+With an altitude of 2,160 meters (7,087 feet), the South Peak is regarded as the monarch of Mount Huashan because it is the highest peak and also the highest peak among the Five Sacred Mountains of China.
 Visitors who summit South Peak are undoubtedly winners.
 Looking around when standing at the peak, the surrounding landscapes are luxuriantly green; the Yellow River wanders far below and everything seems small.
 A legend goes that the wild geese returning from the south often landed at South Peak, giving the area the name Landing Wild Geese Peak.

 West Peak (Lotus Flower Peak)

-West Peak has very high cliffs standing erect with an altitude of 2,086.6 meters (about 6,845 feet).
+West Peak has very high cliffs standing erect with an altitude of 2,086.6 meters (6,845 feet).
 There is a Taoist temple called Cuiyun Palace, before which a huge rock looking like a lotus flower comes into view, hence the name Lotus Flower Peak.
-There are another seven rocks beside Cuiyun Palace, which is said to be the place where Chenxiang (a main character in the movie Lotus Lantern) ripped the mountain to save his mother (The Heavenly Goddess San Sheng Mu).
+There are another seven rocks beside Cuiyun Palace, which is said to be the place where Chenxiang, a main character in the movie Lotus Lantern, ripped Mount Huashan to save his mother, The Heavenly Goddess San Sheng Mu.

 Middle Peak (Jade Maiden Peak)